Andrej123456789/PekOS/README.md

 Version 6.33 - New look for the OS.
 Laying the ground work for C/C++

+Version 7    - 7.x kernel, 32 bit support, mix of C & ASM, new shell, new file system, etc.

 # System Requirements

 RAM = 1